DNPLab/DNPLab/docs/source/examples.rst

 #.
 Perform a Fourier transformation
 #.
 Phase correct the resulting spectrum

-If you installed dnplab using pip.
+If you installed DNPlab using pip.
 Otherwise, you have to specify the path to the package explicitly:

 .. code-block:: python